Michel Der Zakarian: Reims and Montpellier

 Der Zakarian left Nantes in May 2016 to sign for two years at Reims, newly relegated to Ligue 2.
 A year later, he was back in the top flight after leaving by mutual accord to join Montpellier.

 In April 2019, Der Zakarian signed a new contract to stay at Montpellier until 2021.
 The club ended that season in 6th, missing out on UEFA Europa League qualification only due to the results of the domestic cup finals.

 Der Zakarian announced in May 2021 that he was leaving Montpellier at the end of the season.
 He won 2–1 against former club Nantes on his final day, securing 8th place.

 Brest

 On 22 June 2021, Der Zakarian signed with fellow Ligue 1 side Brest.
-The team did not win any of their first 11 games, followed by six successive victories including over Monaco and Marseille.
+The team did not win any of their first eleven games, followed by six successive victories including over Monaco and Marseille.
 Having stayed up in his first season, his contract was automatically extended to 2024.

 Der Zakarian was fired on 11 October 2022 with the club in last place, having won once in ten games.
 Results that season included a 7–0 home loss to Montpellier on 28 August.

 Return to Montpellier

-On 8 February 2023 Der Zakarian returned as manager of Montpellier HSC.
+On 8 February 2023, Der Zakarian returned as manager of Montpellier.
+On 24 October 2023, he was involved in an altercation with defender Mamadou Sakho, who reportedly grabbed him by the collar before the manager fell to the floor; it is alleged that Sakho was provoked by Der Zakarian calling him a "cry-baby" over a training ground incident.

+After having conceded 26 goals in 8 games, ending with a 5–0 defeat to Marseille, Der Zakarian was sacked from last-placed Montpellier on 20 October 2024.

+Caen

+On 18 February 2025, Der Zakarian signed with Ligue 2 side Caen.
+He left the club at the end of the season, having been relegated to the Championnat National.